 3. Have relevant documentation ready.
 This includes deeds, titles and licenses.

-4. Ask if you passed the inspection, what problems there are and if you can correct any during the visit.
+4. Ask if you passed, what problems there are and if you can correct any during the visit.
 Also ask if you can agree to fix other problems by a target date.

-5. If you failed the visit, get a list of the issues and a commitment to a follow up inspection.
+5. If you failed the visit, get a list of the issues and a commitment to a follow up visit.

 What is a Site Inspection?

 There a several types and are all intended to look at your location and make sure you, your assets and your business exist.
 They are often in person, but can also be virtual.
-The focus is either on equipment, a business, a residential home or commercial property.
-For example, a loan against equipment such as construction equipment or vehicles will often require a site inspection.
+The focus is either on equipment, a company, a residential home or commercial property.
+For example, a loan against equipment such as construction equipment or vehicles will often require an in person visit.

 1. Equipment Site Inspection.

-The top 5 steps for an equipment site inspection.
+The top 5 steps for an equipment location visit.

 1. All equipment is on location.

-2. The owner should be there during the inspection.
+2. The owner should be there during the visit.

 3. It is operating properly.